zappajs/zappajs/docs/reference.md

 `@get '/path': handler`

+`@get '/path', middleware, ..., handler`

 Define handlers for HTTP requests.

 Shortcuts to express' `app.[verb]`.
-Params will just be passed forward unmodified (except for the handler function, which will be re-scoped), unless a single object is passed.
+Params will just be passed forward unmodified (except for the middleware and handler functions, which will be re-scoped), unless a single object is passed.
 In which case, each key in the object will be a route path, and the value its respective handler.
 The handler can be a function or a string.
 In the latter case, the handler passed to express will be a function that only calls `res.send` with this string.

-The handler functions will have access to all variables described in the **HTTP handlers scope** section.
+The handler and middleware functions will have access to all variables described in the **HTTP handlers scope** section.

 If a handler returns a string, `res.send(string)` will be called automatically.